[Home]

 my_research/support_the_movement.html

-Support the movement against extinction risk due to AI
+Support the movement against risks from superintelligence

 Disclaimer